-It may be noted that in June 2017 Ireland was one of a number of countries that signed the Multilateral Instrument ("MLI")6 as part of the OECD Base Erosion and Profit Shifting ("BEPS") project.
-One of the provisions of the MLI allows taxpayers to approach the Competent Authority of either jurisdiction to request MAP assistance under a DTA.
-Ireland intends to adopt this provision when the MLI is ratified in the Finance Act 2017.
+The MLI entered into force for Ireland on 1 May 20197.
+One of the provisions of the MLI, which Ireland has adopted, allows taxpayers to approach the Competent Authority of either jurisdiction to request MAP assistance under a DTA.
 The new rule will only apply, however, in treaties where Ireland's treaty partner has also adopted the provision and ratified the MLI.
 Where both countries have elected to apply the new rule, taxpayers will be able to approach the Competent Authority of either treaty partner jurisdiction in order to request MAP assistance.
 Taxpayers should consult the relevant DTA and the relevant MLI provisions (following ratification by both treaty partners) when making a MAP request.

 Article 6 of the EU Arbitration Convention provides that a taxpayer may present a MAP request to the Competent Authority where the taxpayer considers that the principles contained in Article 4 of the EU Arbitration Convention have not been observed.
-For such cases, the request should be submitted to the Competent Authority of both jurisdictions at the same time7.
+For such cases, the request should be submitted to the Competent Authority of both jurisdictions at the same time8.